Protecting Your Hearing Aids in the Summer

 Hear the sounds of summer

 Concerned that your hearing aids will be at risk this summer?
 Consider an MDHearingAid, which can be purchased with the MDShield Protection Plan.
 This plan prevents against all types of accidental damage, including water damage.
 Interested in learning more about our inexpensive hearing aid options?
-We offer a variety of affordable hearing aid options, with both digital and analog options.
+We offer a variety of affordable hearing aid options.
 Contact us to learn more.